How will the solar eclipse 2023 affect your zodiac sign?

 The 2023 solar eclipse will start at 7:04 am and end at 12:29 pm.
 The solar eclipse will not be directly visible in India; but some parts of southeast Asia and Australia will witness it.
 The hybrid eclipse will be a combination of an annular eclipse and a total solar eclipse.
 After this solar eclipse, one more annular solar eclipse is slated to occur this year on 14 October, alternating with two lunar eclipses on 5 May and 28 October.
 Solar eclipses occur on new moon, whereas lunar ones on full moon.
 Astronomically the eclipse will last for five hours and twenty-four minutes.

-Some do’s and do not’s to be observed during the solar eclipse 2023
+Some do’s and don’ts to be observed during the solar eclipse 2023

 - Do not start any new project or auspicious work during the eclipse.